 Why you shouldn’t do too much speed work early on in your training

-Where I see a lot of cyclists go wrong is introducing speed work too early into their training for the Peaks Challenge Falls Creek.
-You’ll want to focus on building your endurance first so that you have enough fitness to actually finish the event.
+Many cyclists make the mistake of introducing speed work too early into their Training for the Peaks Challenge Falls Creek.
+First, you’ll want to focus on building your endurance so that you’ll be fit enough to finish the event.
 Then, once you have your endurance, you’ll want to start working on building your speed.

-Another area where I see cyclists go wrong is focusing on improving their Functional Threshold Power (FTP).
-They think that the bigger their FTP then better their Peaks Challenge Falls Creek ride will be.
-Now, don’t get me wrong, FTP is important but not as important as you think for your Peaks Challenge Falls Creek training.
+nctional Threshold Power (FTP).
+They think the bigger their FTP, the better their Peaks Challenge Falls Creek ride will be.
+Don’t get me wrong; FTP is important, but not as important as you think for your Peaks Challenge Falls Creek training.

 Let’s put this into perspective.